leon3s/ntex-rest-api-example/readme.md

 }
 ```

-Then we can update our `main.rs` to register our `explorer endpoints`:
+Then we can update our `main.rs` to register our explorer endpoints:

 ```rust
 use ntex::web;